EventsUncle Phil

 DSC01139.JPG

-I know there are some people that are stead fast in their preference for either the Levin or Trueno front end, but I’m indifferent.
-Also, can we agree that it’s an outrage that Origin doesn’t offer parts in silver carbon anymore?
+I know there are some people that are steadfast in their preference for either the Levin or Trueno front end, but I’m indifferent.
+Origin needs to bring back silver carbon parts.

 Chokkichi from Halloween Racing, a very well know team out of Kyoto, brought out his very orange S13 Silvia.
-I know some of the “race car” elements aren’t out of the ordinary these days, but back then finding naca ducts and lexan windows on a drift car wasn’t common.
-With all the canards, underpanels and the GT-wing it looked more like a time-attack car.
+Race car elements aren’t out of the ordinary these days, but back then finding naca ducts and lexan windows on a drift car wasn’t common.
+With all the canards, under-panels and the GT-wing it looked more like a time-attack car.

 DSC01149.JPG